Local & Sustainable Programming

 We pride ourselves on implementing organic farming practices for two of our garden locations, Edible Acre I and Edible Acre II, and becoming Naturally Grown Certified.
 Organic farming prohibits the use of any synthetic fertilizers, herbicides, or pesticides.
 ETHS is also proud to provide essential elements of wildlife habitats, including food, water, cover, and places to raise young.
 Our Wildlife Habitat Certification has been received through the National Wildlife Federation.
 Visit the ETHS Gardens web page to learn more about our garden locations.

 Preparation & Maintenance

-specific crop selection.
-Preferences are based on cafeteria needs/wants and summer Community Supported Agriculture (CSA) boxes.
-In order to get the most out of our garden, we practice season extension by covering plants or seeds during colder months to increase temperature and prevent early frost.
-This allows more time for our produce to grow and increases our food supply for the year.
+To plan for the growing season, The Talking Farm and ETHS Nutrition Services decide on a specific crop selection.
+Preferences are based on what cafeterias need and want, as well as summer Community Supported Agriculture (CSA) boxes.
+In order to get the most out of our garden, season extension is practiced by covering plants or seeds during colder months to increase temperature and prevent early frost.
+This allows more time for produce to grow and increases the food supply for the year.

 What do we do with the harvest?

 All harvest from all garden areas is used and consumed in the student and staff cafeterias at ETHS during the regular school year and during summer school.
 In addition, romaine lettuce from the garden is used to make salads for the City of Evanston Summer Meal Program.
 Any additional harvest is sold to faculty, staff and school board members during a 24-week CSA program.